Due to increased security screening, check-in procedures and potential traffic delays, we recommend you allow extra time to get to the airport.

 Some items are classified as prohibited items, weapons and dangerous goods that cannot be carried on board an aircraft.
 If you have any of these items in your cabin baggage, you will need to surrender these at the screening point.

-For details see this fact sheet.
+For details see this webpage.

 This involves limiting the amount of liquids, aerosols and gels (LAGs) that can be taken through the security screening point by passengers.